elfsternberg/officehours/notes/bs.md

     doing most of the work (including a lot of the business logic) in Postgres, just to see if I can.

+## What have other people done?

+    I wondered how other people solved the problem of constraint.
+    Google doesn't let you see more than a month at a time, but one of its tasks is to assemble of view that may incorporate dozens of underlying calendars.
+On the other hand, assuming one person had every half-hour booked with a unique task for a ten hour day, six days a week without breaks, that's only 6240 individual items, well within the performant range of a tool like Backbone or React.

 ## Solution requirements:

     * Data Store